 With NodeJS being a low-level platform, it is not a framework by itself.
-This leads us to a problem of how we can organize code, parse requests, send back responses, use template engines, implement authentication, validation, and connect to databases among other things without solving those problems by ourselves?
+This leads us to a challenge of how we can organize code, parse requests, send back responses, use template engines, implement authentication, validation, connect to databases among other things without solving those problems by ourselves?

 Moreover, Express is mature and very stable so that it's a default choice for small companies and large enterprises.
 Even more advanced frameworks, like Sails or Loopback, extend ExpressJS (i.e., they depend on Express).
 Therefore, learning ExpressJS first is a valuable investment, because you can apply the same skills and existing ExpressJS middleware to more advanced frameworks.

-Two of Azat's book were best-sellers on Amazon in their category!
+Two of Azat's books, Rapid Prototyping with JS and Express.js Guide, were best-sellers on Amazon in their category!

 Azat published multiple top selling video courses on Udemy before shifting his focus on growing Node University and providing FREE quality education in tech and IT.
 One of his courses has over 7,500 students and 4.2/5 star average!

 In 2016 alone, Azat spoke at over a dozen of tech conferences including JSConf Iceland, Node Summit, Node Interactive Europe, Node Interactive America, ConFoo, ForwardJS, All Things Open, Great Wide Open and many others.

 Azat Mardan speaking at Node Interactive Europe 2016

 In his spare time, Azat writes about tech on Webapplog.com, speaks at conferences and contributes to open-source.
 Before becoming an expert in Node.js, Azat finished his Master’s in Information Systems Technology; and worked at U.S. federal government agencies, small startups and big corporations with various technologies such as Java, SQL, PHP, Ruby, etc.